poenaru-oana/TCP_Socket_programming--Guess_the_number/README.md

 Server generates a random number from 1 to 10, and the connected clients try to guess it within 10 tries.

-After each guess, client receives one of three messages from the server:
+After each guess, client receives one of four messages from the server:

 - B - bigger	(the generated number is bigger than the one the client provided)
 - S - smaller	(the generated number is smaller than the one the client provided)